tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 The purpose of the TEP process is to reduce the amount of "tribal knowledge" in our community.
-This is done by putting in place a gate (submitting and getting a TEP merged) that mark a decision after having discussed the subject during video calls, on mailing list and other means.
+This is done by putting in place a gate (submitting and getting a TEP merged) that marks a decision after having discussed the subject during video calls, on mailing list and other means.
 This process aims to enhance communication and discoverability.
 The TEP process is intended to create high quality